 For planning application packets, forms and processes, see Application Packets and Development Process.

-For more information about the complete Envision Littleton process including documents and videos, visit EnvisionLittleton.org.
+For more information about the complete Envision Littleton process including documents and videos, or to be a part of the new Unified Land Use Code (ULUC) process, visit EnvisionLittleton.org.